Niger: Gerewol Festival, Agadez Hausa territory, sultanates and animist ceremonies

 Sahelian architecture of the cities of the south – Trip to Niger

-Maradi is another must-see city on this trip to Niger.
+Maradi is another of the must-see cities of this trip to Niger.
 Here we will attend a Bori ceremony in which the followers enter into a trance and are possessed by the spirits of the pantheon of this religion.
-We can assure you that we will be impressed by the prospecting trip.
-You can read more about our experience in our article here
+We assure you that we will be shocked in the prospecting trip.
+You can read more about our experience in our blog article.

-Our route continues through desert landscapes with rocky massifs to Bouza, a mud village perched on a hill, and then Jamaa, one of the great surprises of our exploration of Niger.
+Our route will continue between desert landscapes with rocky massifs to Bouza, a mud village perched on a hill, and then Yamaa, one of the great surprises of our survey in Niger.
 Known as “the city of 33 mosques”, it is a spectacular sight.

 interior of the niger mosque in yamaa